leiwanglsu/geog4057/Homeworks/Assignment 7 Work with Rasters.md

 ### Map Algebra Operators: (10 pnts)

 - Use bands in "tm.img" as rasters to perform a raster calculator with the formula: "(band 3 - band 1) / (band 3 + band 1)"
-- Note, in the above formula, you need to create raster from the tm.img file
+- Note, in the above formula, you need to create arcpy.Raster objects from the tm.img file
 - Show the result in the notebook
-- Save the data to your workspace by using .save() function of the raster
+- Save the data to your workspace by using .save() function of the Raster object
 - Document and explain the transformation carried out, and discuss the purpose or utility of the operation.

 ### Raster Cell Iterator: (15 pnts)

-- Modify Cell Iterator example below to create a new raster called 'elev_reclass' based on the "elevation" dataset if the elevation is greater than 2000, assigned the cell with 1; otherwise, assign the cell with 0.
+- Modify Cell Iterator example below to create a new raster called 'elev_reclass' based on condition: if the elevation is greater than 2000, assigned the cell with 1; otherwise, assign the cell with 0.

 ```python
 import numpy as np